IBM/container-service-getting-started-wt/Lab 6/README.md

   * Instana monitoring and visualization for DevOps Enablement
   * IBM Managed DevOps Service Pipeline w/ IBM Containers Service

-3. Conclusion
-  * Review CI/DC topics above (restated reinforcement)
-  * five question quiz

 # Introduction

+This stage of the lab introduces useful ways to apply devops and CI/DC to your cluster for cluster quality management, as well as use Containerized environments in CI/DC pipelines.

+In CI/DC, it is incredibly useful to see a visual representation of the performance and quality of your running clusters.
+To accomplish this, a performace visualizer is often used, and that's what you're installing today.
+This lab will detail the journey of initial deployment of the Instana solution into an application running on the Bluemix Container Service.

+# Jenkins with Kubernetes

 # Instana

-  Instana APM and BlueMix Container Service

   Instana is a Dynamic Application Performance Management solution specifically designed for monitoring the service quality and performance of constantly changing microservice based applications.
-This lab will detail the journey of initial deployment of the Instana solution into an application running on the Bluemix Container Service, then illustrate the subsequent visibility of live service performance delivered to the DevOps teams managing the application.

-  Setting up a Kubernetes cluster in Bluemix

 To get started with this lab, Delete the previous deployments and services off of your old cluster, or remove your old cluster entirely.
 Then, After you’ve successfully logged into Bluemix, run: